 - Good command of English and plenty of signs in English; heaven after China.

 - Clear blue skies; some of the bluest we have seen in ages.

 - (Loud) music on buses; as with many buses in South Asia (financial) priority is given to the sound system over trivial matters such as tyres and routine maintenance.
 As a result, head-thumping music for hours on end is not uncommon.

 - Tuk-Tuk drivers; unpleasant and deceitful.
 This, of course, is not an observation that is unique to Sri Lankan tuk-tuk drivers.
-I can only assume that somewhere out there is one main academy where all Asia tuk-tuk drivers go to to learn how to become the scum of the earth?
+I can only assume that somewhere out there is one main academy where all Asian tuk-tuk drivers go to learn how to become the lowest of the low?

 - Sri Lankan beer; if you take Carlsberg Special brew (with a scary strength of 9% abv) and warm cans of Guinness out of the equation, you are left with locally brewed Lion Beer.
 A pretty ordinary tasting beer not helped by the fact that finding a really cold one is not an easy task.
 Mind you, beer is beer as they say and although I complained about it, it didn’t stop me drinking it.

-- Very long place names and surnames; let’s take the current cricket team for example; you got Denagamage Praboth Mahela de Silva Jayawardeneor (captain) Nishad Tharanga Paranavitana (opening batsmen) and Muthumudalige Pushpakumara (all rounders) to name but a few.
+- Very long place names and surnames; let’s take the current cricket team for example; you got Denagamage Praboth Mahela de Silva Jayawardeneor (captain) Nishad Tharanga Paranavitana (opening batsmen) and Muthumudalige Pushpakumara (all-rounders).
 Alternatively try getting your laughing gear around towns such as Anuradhapura, Embilipitiya, Panduwasnuwara, Medawachchiya or the like.
 Trust me, it’s a nightmare!

-- And finally….
-Rice and curry; after three weeks it does start to get a bit boring.
+- Rice and curry; after three weeks it does start to get a bit boring.